ifndefJOSH/rust-presentations/rustTypes.md

 - The `genre` fields should all be *unique* enum types, e.g., `enum BookGenre`, `enum MovieGenre`, `enum MusicGenre`.
 You don't read a "synthwave" book.
 - Create a list of mixed books, movies, and albums, and print each one.
 - **Extra ~~Credit~~ Kudos:** use `partition()` or `filter()` (or some unholy overpowered thing in the crate `itertools`) to get vectors of just the books, movies, etc.

+# Conclusion

+- We covered:
+	- Primitve and complex types in Rust
+	- Pointers, arrays, etc.
+	- Traits
+	- The `Option` and `Result` monads
+- Next time:
+	- More on function types
+	- Generators and functional stuff